Sitefinity/SystranMTConnector/README.md

 Add the *Systran Machine Translation* sample project to your solution.
 To do this:

 1. In Visual Studio, open your Sitefinity CMS web application solution.
-2. In the **SitefinityWebApp**, add a reference to the <strong>Telerik.Sitefinity.Translations.SystranMachineTranslationConnector</strong> assembly.
+2. Add Telerik.Sitefinity.Translations.SystranMachineTranslation project to the same solution
-3. In the **SitefinityWebApp**, add a reference to the <strong>SystranClientTranslationApiLib<strong> assembly.
+3. In **SystranMachineTranslation** add a reference to the <strong>SystranClientTranslationApiLib<strong> assembly.
 Download from Systran Natural Language Processing .Net Client Library from https://github.com/SYSTRAN/nlp-api-csharp-client.
+4. Ensure Telerik.Sitefinity.Translations nuget package is installed in **SystranMachineTranslation**.
+5. In **SitefinityWebApp**, add a reference to the **SystranMachineTranslation** project
+6. In **SitefinityWebApp** add apiKey.txt file containing key obtained from Systran.io https://platform.systran.net/user/admin#/apiKeys .
+7. Compile your solution

 ## Create and configure the connector